 CV

-University of art and design Helsinki, Eesti Kunstiakadeemia, Tallinn and Gerlesborgsskolan Bohuslän, Sweden
+University of Art and Design Helsinki, Eesti Kunstiakadeemia Tallinn and Gerlesborgsskolan Bohuslän, Sweden

-Artists's association MUU, Espoo Artists Guild
+Artists' association MUU, Espoo Artists Guild

 2026 Haa Gallery, Helsinki, Finland